constgen/neutrino-preset-koa/README.md

 - You can change your files without restarting the server
 - TypeScript support
 - User-friendly building progress bar
-- Detect and warn about circular dependencies during build time
+- Detect and warn about circular and duplicated dependencies during the build time
 - Git revision information through environment variables (VERSION, COMMITHASH, BRANCH)
 - Consider external dependencies sourcemaps for better debugging during development
 - Debug console cleared on every file change.
 Your outdated logs will be removed